nso89/using-text-to-generate-media-folders/README.md

+# using-python-comments-to-generate-a-markdown-file
-Using Text to Generate Media Folders
+Using Text to Generate Media Folders.

 * [Prerequisites](#prerequisites)
 * [Setup](#setup)
 * [Running the Script](#running-the-script)